Whatsapp Icon

 Gastric cancer patients often face various challenges that can affect their nutritional status and overall well-being.
 To help manage symptoms and improve quality of life, some turn to nutritional supplements as part of their care plan.
 Here is an overview of supplements commonly used by individuals undergoing treatment for gastric cancer.

 • Vitamin D: Research suggests that Vitamin D may have anti-cancer properties.
-It's essential for bone health, immune function, and may help improve outcomes in cancer treatment.
+It's essential for bone health, and immune function, and may help improve outcomes in cancer treatment.

 • Probiotics: Probiotics can help maintain a healthy gut microbiome, which is crucial for digestion and absorption of nutrients.
 This is particularly important for gastric cancer patients who may experience digestive issues.